Bleacks/bleacks.github.io/_posts/2023-01-06-restic-incremental-backups.md

 ---
 layout: post
-title:  Restic
+title:  Incremental backup with Restic
 categories: [Backup,Reliability]
 excerpt: Backing up your workstation is important, but even more important, is for it to be quick and easy.
 In this post we'll see how Restic does just that!
 ---

-# Incremental backup with restic

-## Summary

-[Restic: Backups done right!](https://restic.net/) is a modern, cross-platform tool to allow for quick incremental backups.
-It is also free and easily configurable, as we'll see.
+[Restic: Backups done right!](https://restic.net/) is a free, cross-platform tool to allow for quick incremental backups.
+In this post we will present an overview of it's features

+# Quick start guide

+This first part will go through everything needed to get your backup process up and running in no time

 ## Installation

 They have a really good documentation for installation instruction cross-platform available [here](https://restic.readthedocs.io/en/latest/020_installation.html)

-## Getting started

-### Initial setup
+## Initial setup

 Restic needs us to create a "repository" which mostly is a folder where restic will store all data related to this repository:
   - config